Welcome Day

 • Communicating with impact, including adapting your communication style for different audiences.

-Taking place in Central London, our closing session will offer you an opportunity to come together with your fellow participants in person for the final time.
-The day will offer an opportunity to celebrate collective achievements, reflect on learnings and plan how to continue implementing the learnings from the programme, as well as agree how to contuinue as a peer network moving forward.
+Taking place in Central London, this session will offer you an opportunity to come together with your fellow participants in person to close the programme.
+Together we will celebrate collective achievements, reflect on learnings and plan how to continue implementing the learnings from the programme.
+We'll also agree how to continue as a peer network moving forward.

 Lunch and refreshments will be provided.

-• Reflections from Rick Henderson, CEO of Homeless Link
+• Reflections from a senior leader at Homeless Link

 • Sharing successes